 If you find it hard to sleep on airplanes because your head bobs back and forth, I would recommend you looking into a GoSleep 2-in-1 travel sleep mask.
-It looks a little funny but trust me, you will get more restful sleep with this product than with any other sleep product.
+It looks a little funny but trust me, you will get a more restful sleep with this product than with any other sleep product.
 Especially on planes with limited recline like this one, the GoSleep travel sleep mask will gently support your neck and head and prevent your head from bobbing back and forth during sleep.
 When I use this, I find that I sleep longer and wake up more rested without any neck pain.
 I never leave home without it.

 So those are my two recommendations for United’s economy class seating.
-Do you have any other seats that your prefer?
+Do you have any other seats that you prefer?
 If so, please give me your feedback in the comments section below.
 Thanks for reading!